Clarence Hiskey

-Clarence Francis Hiskey (1912–1998), born Clarence Szczechowski, was a Soviet espionage agent in the United States.
+Clarence Francis Hiskey (1912–1998), born Clarence Szczechowski, was a scientist who worked on the Manhattan Project and was identified as Soviet espionage agent.
 He became active in the Communist Party USA (CPUSA) when he attended graduate school at the University of Wisconsin.

 He became a professor of chemistry at the University of Tennessee, Columbia University and Brooklyn Polytechnic Institute.
 For a time, Hiskey worked at the Tennessee Valley Authority and the University of Chicago Metallurgical Laboratory, part of the Manhattan Project.
 He was the father of Nicholas Sand.